cloudamqp/terraform-provider-cloudamqp/website/docs/r/security_firewall.html.markdown

 Top level argument reference

 * `instance_id` - (Required) The CloudAMQP instance ID.
 * `rules`       - (Required) An array of rules, minimum of 1 needs to be configured.
-Each `rules` block consists of the filed documented below.
+Each `rules` block consists of the field documented below.

 ___